Oh my darling, my darling.

 Refrain:

-Oh minouche my minouche * oh minouche my minouche
+Oh my darling, my darling * oh my darling, my darling,

-I have you under my skin * and believe me for having made me get up early
+I've got you under my skin * and believe me, you almost made me get up early

-oh minouche my minouche * oh minouche my minouche
+oh my darling, my darling * oh my darling, my darling,

-I have you under my skin * and believe me for having made me get up early
+I've got you under my skin * and believe me, you almost made me get up early

-you couldn't take it * and you committed suicide.
+you couldn't take it anymore * and you committed suicide.

 At your funeral * your parents were there.

-Your sister came too * she's not bad either!
+Your sister came too * she's not bad looking either!

-I have you under my skin and believe me to have me you had to get up early.
+I've got you under my skin and believe me, to have me you had to get up early.

 18268570_1644953132199516_7975408161481665870_n